camlab-bioml/astir-manuscript/README.md

 conda create -f envs/imc.yml
 ```

 which will install all necessary python packages.
+Make sure you are in the correct directory before running the above command.
 This can be then loaded via

 ```bash
 conda activate imc